-Grandparents Raising Grandchildren Trust New Zealand is a registered not for profit organisation that provides nationwide support services, to around 7500 full time grandparent and other whanau care families - representing around 8500 carers raising around 16,000 children and young people in New Zealand.
+Grandparents Raising Grandchildren Trust New Zealand is a registered not for profit organisation that provides nationwide support services, to 5200+ full time grandparent and other whanau care families - representing around 8500 carers raising around 16,000 children and young people in New Zealand.

 For more than 95% of the families we work with, the grandparents have become full-time caregivers as a result of a traumatic event or family breakdown where there have been serious issues with the parents.
 Often it is due to drugs and/or alcohol abuse, violence, neglect, mental illness, imprisonment, or death of one or both parents.
 If it weren't for the grandparents/kin taking on the responsibility for the care of the grandchildren/kin, the children would be faced with state care.
 The fallout for both the grandchildren and grandparents is life changing and requires a deep understanding of their needs as they work to reform their family and rebuild the lives of the children.

 Will you come dance with me in the sun, come hold my hand and join with me,